HissahAlanazi/Live-speech-to-text-and-text-to-speech/README.md

  Watson Streaming Speech to Text Example
  =====================================

+ ## Built With

+- Python language
+- Speech to text IBM WATSON
+- Text to Speech IBM WATSON

 The following is an example of using Watson to real time transcribe
 from Speech to Text using the websockets streaming API.